-3 What are the primary government agencies or other entities responsible for the enforcement of employment statutes and regulations?
+What are the primary government agencies or other entities responsible for the enforcement of employment statutes and regulations?

-The Ministry of Labour and Social Protection (including its regional divisions) is responsible for the enforcement of employment statutes and regulations.
+The Ministry of Labour and Social Protection (including its regional divisions), as well as Administration for Quality Control over the Urban Environment in Astana city, are responsible for the enforcement of employment statutes and regulations.
 Certain labour matters, such as those related to the employment of foreign nationals, may be enforced by the Ministry of Internal Affairs.